Inference for the Case Probability in High-dimensional Logistic Regression: Methodology

 \section{Methodology}

 We describe the proposed method for the case probability under the high-dimensional logistic model \eqref{eq: logistic model}.
 In Section \ref{sec: initial estimator}, we review the penalized maximum likelihood estimation of $\beta$ and highlight the challenges of inference for the case probability.
 Then we introduce the linearization technique in Section \ref{sec: method logistic} and the variance enhancement technique in Section \ref{sec: uniform}.
-In Section \ref{sec: CI construction}, we construct a point estimator and a confidence interval of the case probability and conduct hypothesis testing related to outcome labelling.
+In Section \ref{sec: CI construction}, we construct a point estimator and a confidence interval for the case probability and conduct hypothesis testing related to outcome labelling.
+In Section \ref{sec: comparison}, we compare with the existing estimators \citep{van2014asymptotically,ma2018global,zhu2018linear,tripuraneni,bickel1975one}.